ccber-restoration/ncos-bird-surveys/README.md

 # North Campus Open Space Monthly Bird Survey Analysis

 # Methods and prior results
-- **Important:** The NCOS monitoring "survey year" runs from September to August, which is distinct from calendar year (Jan-Dec) or California water year (Oct-Sep)

 - Methods and prior results are presented in NCOS monitoring reports (years 1-7): https://www.ncos.ccber.ucsb.edu/reports
 - From year 7 report:
   - "The Cheadle Center has conducted monthly bird surveys at the project site since September 2017.
 The surveys are conducted in the